-Allergic reactions to these foods have been found to be severe and life-threatening.
+Allergic reactions to these foods have been find to be severe and life-threatening.
 Often, these reactions cause restricted airflow, anaphylactic shock, or suffocation from a swollen throat.
-The FDA estimates that around 150 deaths in the U.S. each year are caused by these reactions, and 30,000 emergency room visits.
+The FDA estimates that around 150 deaths in the U.S. Each year are caused by these reactions, and 30,000 emergency room visits.

 Why Sesame May Be Next

 Australia, Canada, New Zealand and Europe already include sesame disclosures on food labels.
 So is the U.S. behind?
 The FDA may think so.

 Recently, the agency started to research all of the side affects of sesame and has requested input from the food industry overall.
 The Center for Science in the Public Interest submitted a petition.
 To the agency to add sesame as a required disclosure.

 This type of allergy is gaining traction elsewhere.
 In the UK, after a teenage girl with a sesame allergy died on an airplane after eating an unlabeled sandwich.
 The family requested that the country change its labeling laws.

 If a type of food has cause even one allergy-related death.
 Should it be include on the required disclosure list from the FDA?
 Because sesame can be more of a hidden ingredient than some.
 The Wall Street Journal says, it’s starting to be consider more and more dangerous.